-53 Introduction
+Introduction

-54 Cooperative breeding is a form of cooperation where non-breeding individuals contribute parental 55 care to the offspring of others.
-It occurs across a wide range of taxa and is common in birds (Cockburn 56 2006).
-Many studies have examined its evolutionary drivers (Cockburn 2020), and found support for 57 a role of environmental unpredictability (Rubenstein and Lovette 2007; Jetz and Rubenstein 2011; 58 Griesser et al. 2017; Lukas and Clutton-Brock 2017; Johnson et al. 2023), or in contrast productive 59 habitats with a predictable environment (Gonzalez et al. 2013; Griesser et al. 2017; Johnson et al. 60 2023).
-Multiple studies also revealed an association with various life-history attributes, such as 61 cooperative breeders often having high survival (Arnold and Owens 1998; Griesser et al. 2017; 62 Cockburn 2020).
-Associations with ecological factors have also been uncovered, with for instance 63 cooperative breeders being more likely to occur where brood parasites are also present (Feeney et al. 64 2013).
-Across cooperative breeders, the majority of helpers are offspring or relatives of the breeding 65 pair that have delayed the onset of dispersal and independent reproduction (Koenig et al. 1992; Kokko 66 and Ekman 2002; Riehl 2013; Griesser et al. 2017; Kingma et al. 2021), although unrelated individuals 67 can also help (Riehl 2013).
-Thus, it is essential to understand the factors favouring the formation of 68 families, whereby offspring remain in close association with their parents beyond nutritional 69 independence but do not help them with reproduction-related tasks (Covas and Griesser 2007; 70 Drobniak et al. 2015).
-Family formation is considered a stepping stone in the evolutionary transition 71 from non-family living towards cooperative breeding (Griesser et al. 2017).
-However, in spite of the 72 large number of comparative analyses focusing on the factors associated with the evolution of 73 cooperative breeding, only a single comparative study investigated the factors associated with family 74 formation (Griesser et al. 2017).
+Cooperative breeding is a form of cooperation where non-breeding individuals contribute parental care to the offspring of others.
+It occurs across a wide range of taxa and is common in birds (Cockburn 2006).
+Many studies have examined its evolutionary drivers (Cockburn 2020), and found support for a role of harsh unpredictable environments (Rubenstein and Lovette 2007; Jetz and Rubenstein 2011; Griesser et al. 2017; Lukas and Clutton-Brock 2017; Johnson et al. 2023), or stable and productive habitats (Gonzalez et al. 2013; Griesser et al. 2017; Johnson et al. 2023).
+Multiple studies also revealed an association with various life-history attributes or ecological factors, such high survival or cooccurrence of brood parasites (Arnold and Owens 1998; Feeney et al. 2013; Griesser et al. 2017; Cockburn 2020).
+Across cooperative breeders, the majority of helpers are offspring or relatives of the breeding pair that have delayed the onset of dispersal and independent reproduction (Koenig et al. 1992; Kokko and Ekman 2002; Riehl 2013; Griesser et al. 2017; Kingma et al. 2021), but unrelated individuals can also help (Riehl 2013).
+Thus, it is essential to understand the factors favouring the formation of families (or non-kin groups) (Covas and Griesser 2007; Drobniak et al. 2015), as it represents a stepping stone in the evolutionary transition towards cooperative breeding (Griesser et al. 2017).
+However, in spite of the large number of comparative analyses focusing on the factors associated with the evolution of cooperative breeding, only a single comparative study investigated the factors associated with family formation (Griesser et al. 2017).

 Group living is an important behavioural mechanism to reduce predation risk (Alexander 1974; Ebensperger 2001; Beauchamp and Krams 2023) and increase survival rates (Zhu et al. 2023).
-Generally, all individual group members, regardless of kinship, can benefit through lower vigilance levels (Beauchamp 2019), thereby increasing foraging efficiency (Schoener 1971; Pulliam 1973; Hintz

-79 and Lonzarich 2018), and can also benefit from risk dilution (Hamilton 1971; Foster and Treherne 80 1981).
+Generally, all individual group members, regardless of kinship, can benefit through lower vigilance levels (Beauchamp 2019), thereby increasing foraging efficiency (Schoener 1971; Pulliam 1973; Hintz and Lonzarich 2018), and can also benefit from risk dilution (Hamilton 1971; Foster and Treherne 1981).
 Additional benefits can be gained in groups made of related individuals.
-Within-species studies 81 suggest that protection from predators is an adaptive benefit of family living.
-For instance, in Siberian 82 jay Perisoreus infaustus and Belding's ground squirrel Spermophilus beldingi, parents display increased 83 vigilance, alarm calling, or mobbing behaviour particularly when accompanied by related individuals 84 (Sherman 1977; Griesser 2003; Griesser and Ekman 2004, 2005).
-These nepotistic behaviours have 85 been found to provide incentives for offspring to remain in their family group by increasing survival 86 probabilities (Ekman et al. 2001; Griesser et al. 2006; Griesser 2013).
-Similar results were found in 87 cooperatively breeding Neolamprologus cichlid fishes, where experimental and observational studies 88 showed that increased predation risk was associated with delayed dispersal (Heg et al. 2004) and 89 increased the benefits of group living (Tanaka et al. 2016), hence being the main factor explaining 90 variation in social organisation in this taxon (Groenewoud et al. 2016).
-Altogether, these studies 91 suggest that living in family groups might be especially beneficial when predation risk is high.
+Within-species studies suggest that protection from predators is an adaptive benefit of family living.
+For instance, in Siberian jay Perisoreus infaustus and Belding's ground squirrel Spermophilus beldingi, parents display increased vigilance, alarm calling, or mobbing behaviour particularly when accompanied by related individuals (Sherman 1977; Griesser 2003; Griesser and Ekman 2004, 2005).
+These nepotistic behaviours have been found to provide incentives for offspring to remain in their family group by increasing survival probabilities (Ekman et al. 2001; Griesser et al. 2006; Griesser 2013).
+Similar results were found in cooperatively breeding Neolamprologus cichlid fishes, where experimental and observational studies showed that increased predation risk was associated with delayed dispersal (Heg et al. 2004) and increased the benefits of group living (Tanaka et al. 2016), hence being the main factor explaining variation in social organisation in this taxon (Groenewoud et al. 2016).
+Altogether, these studies suggest that living in family groups might be especially beneficial when predation risk is high.